Fiber Conversion Process

 Planning a Safe Route

-First things first, we need a game plan.
-Our top priority is safety, and we begin by trusting our friends at OKIE811 to provide accurate marking of any existing buried lines that are hidden hazards.
-This also ensures that no other vital services are disrupted during our installation.
-It’s always a good idea to call OKIE811 72 hours before digging for any size project, and for a large project like laying fiber optic cables, this is a vital step.
+Our top priority is safety, and we begin by trusting our friends at OKIE811 to accurately mark any existing buried lines that pose hidden hazards.
+This also ensures that no other essential services are disrupted during our installation.
+It’s the law to call OKIE811 at least 48 hours before digging for any-sized project, and for a large project like laying fiber-optic cables, this is a vital step.

-Once we are sure of the location of all underground hazards, we map the shortest route possible to lay down the fiber-optic cables.
+Once we are sure of the locations of all underground hazards, we map the shortest possible route to lay the fiber-optic cables.

 Step 2: